gabors-data-analysis/gabors-data-analysis.github.io/_pages/data-source-ideas.md

 * [Medieval and Early Modern Data Bank](https://memdb.libraries.rutgers.edu/) -- The Medieval and Early Modern Data Bank (MEMDB) is a project established at Rutgers University to provide scholars with an expanding library of information in electronic format on the medieval and early modern periods of European history, circa **800-1815 C.E.** It has six different datasets on prices and currencies and textile production.
 Like on [European currency excnage rates in mediveal times](https://memdb.libraries.rutgers.edu/metz-currency)
 * [Yale historical financial research data](https://som.yale.edu/centers/international-center-for-finance/data/historical-financial-research-data) -- old stockmarkets, plus cool stuff like data on [South Seas Bubble of 1720](https://som.yale.edu/centers/international-center-for-finance/data/historical-financial-research-data/south-seas-bubble-1720)

+## Technology
+* [The chips dataset](https://chip-dataset.vercel.app/) provides a dataset with 2185 CPUs and 2668 GPUs.

 ## Collections
 *  [Data is plural spreadsheet](https://docs.google.com/spreadsheets/d/1wZhPLMCHKJvwOkP4juclhjFgqIY8fQFMemwKL2c64vk/edit#gid=0) -- One of the collest  data collection is based on a newsletter by Jeremy Singer-Vine [Data is plural](https://www.data-is-plural.com/)